shead-custom-design/buildcat/docs/basic-setup.rst

 -------

 That's it!
 Your single-machine render farm is up-and-running.
-Of course, there are many details we've skipped in this section, such as starting the farm automatically when your machine boots.
-In the :ref:`next section
-<advanced-setup>` we'll make suggestions on how to handle startup, and cover
-how to setup a multi-machine farm, and the section on :ref:`integrations <integrations>` will cover how to use a Buildcat render farm with specific DCC tools.
+Of course, there are many details we've skipped in this section, such as how to submit render jobs from your DCC client and how to start the farm automatically when your machine boots.
+In the :ref:`next section <advanced-setup>` we'll make suggestions on how to setup a multi-machine farm and handle boot time startup, and the section on :ref:`integrations <integrations>` will cover how to use Buildcat with specific DCC tools.